Angular-momentum-selective nanofocusing with Weyl semimetals: Discussion

 \section{Discussion}

 Our study demonstrates that a conical tip made of a time-reversal broken WS supports multiple SPP modes, labeled by their OAM.
 In particular, within the frequency range specified by \eqref{eq:d}, all bands with a given sign of the OAM propagate to the cone apex, while all bands with the opposite sign are radiated before.
 We have shown this by analyzing the recently computed SPP bands of cylindrical waveguides, by numerically evaluating the field intensity enhancement, and by analytically estimating the cutoff radius of the radiated modes.
 Such OAM nanofocusing overcomes the limitations of conventional metals, in which only the $m=0$ mode can be focused at the tip.
 The continuum description adopted in this work, underlying the Hamiltonian \eqref{eq:Hchi}, carries inherent limitations.
 First, it is a good approximation for the electron dynamics at scales much larger than the lattice constants.
-Moreover, it neglects the effect of electron scattering at the boundaries \cite{Fuchs1938,Mayadas1970,Buccheri2022}, which may already play an important role in cylindrical nanowires with transverse size $\mathcal{O}(10\mbox{nm})$ \cite{DeMartino2021}.
-Nevertheless, these are commonly implemented approximations \cite{Stockman04} and the prediction for metallic tips has been experimentally verified and applied with consistency \cite{Ropers2007,Shi2021}.
+Moreover, it neglects the effect of finite size quantization and of the electron scattering at the boundaries \cite{Fuchs1938,Mayadas1970,Buccheri2022}, which may already play an important role in cylindrical nanowires with transverse size $\mathcal{O}(10\mbox{nm})$ \cite{DeMartino2021}.
+Other limitations of our theory arise from neglecting dissipation effects and the wavevector dependence of the permittivity (local approximation).
+In principle, it is possible to retain the full functional form of the off-diagonal elements and modify the boundary conditions to take into account higher powers of the wavevector.
+While detailed theoretical and experimental estimates are available \cite{Zhou2018,Kanagaraj2022}, this comes at the cost of an increase in complication.
+We expect the predicted effect to be robust, as it relies on the splitting of SPP modes with different sign of the OAM, which was determined in the long wavelength limit \cite{Weylguide2024}.
+Even if the SPP dispersions are modified at larger wavevector, this should not affect the shift of the negative OAM modes toward the asymptote \eqref{eq:omega-}.
+Inclusion of dissipation may affect the SPP dispersions.
+In related setups, it is known that nonreciprocity of SPP survives in some regimes \cite{Gangaraj2019}, but their determination requires the analysis of dissipation mechanisms, which is beyond the scope of this work.
+All of the above are commonly implemented approximations \cite{Stockman04} and the prediction for metallic tips has been experimentally verified and applied with consistency \cite{Ropers2007,Shi2021}.